[encoder]

 • go - executes the touch action on the currently highlighted touch gauge.

-• encodermode1 - changes the encoder mode to mode 1
+• **encodermode=** - changes the encoder mode to the specified mode number

 • page=<page number> - changes the page number